 On the other hand, if the two STI-GAs agreed to trust each other, and instructed their respective STI-PAs to merge their Trusted STI-CA lists, this would result in the following lists of trusted STI-CAs:

 Figure 5: Merged Trusted STI-CA Lists

+[Editor’s note: Need to update figures based on revised Figure 2.]

 In the network context, this would lead to the following.